mdnunez/pyhddmjags/README.md

 The repository can be cloned with `git clone https://github.com/mdnunez/pyhddmjags.git`

-The repository can also be downloaded via the Code -> _Download zip_ buttons above.
+The repository can also be downloaded via the Code -> _Download zip_ buttons above on this Github page.

 ### Getting started